TheArturthur/CoppermindScraper/Cosmere/Daorn.md

 ## Relationships
 ### Kaise
 Kaise is Daorn's sister.
 The two are often called twins by their half-brother Lukel, much to their dismay.
 The two are very competitive, with Kaise often trying to prove herself as more educated than Daorn.
 While Kaise tends to be more outspoken, Daorn tends to be more soft spoken.
-Lukel sometimes felt sorry for Daorn because Kaise tended to be more domineering, despite Daorn's best intentions to match his sister.
+Lukel sometimes feels sorry for Daorn because Kaise tended to be more domineering, despite Daorn's best intentions to match his sister.